KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws4-collaborate/1branch.md

 Switched to a new branch 'cocktails-branch'
    ```
    {% hint style='info' %}
+We passed in the '-b' flag into `git checkout` command.
+This means we'll create and checkout a branch at the same time.
+   {% endhint %}
+   {% hint style='tip' %}
 Your terminal might look a little different after creating a branch.
 The terminals we have you use include the branch name, so you should see 'cocktails-branch' included in your prompt.
    {% endhint %}